Eleven-Z/proxy-re-encryption/README.md

  --> unzip -j -aa -L miracl3.zip miracl/
  --> bash linux64 % For 64bits system

  Then, miracl.a will be generated in miracl/.
 Some examples were also compiled and you can run them to verify the miracl.a, e.g. hail, pk_demo.
+Note that It must be miracl3, not the latest version!

  2. Untar the file prelib.tar.gz in the same base directory in which you created the miracl/ directory (parallel to miracl/).
 Next, build the library